 Can (and Should) a Family Member Adopt My Baby After Delivery?

-It seems like the perfect solution: you are facing an unplanned pregnancy and don’t feel ready to parent, so a friend or family member offers to adopt your baby.
-It’s a win-win situation — your relative is prepared to raise a child, you can continue pursuing your goals, and you will still see your child on a regular basis.
+On the surface, It might seem like the perfect solution: you are facing an unplanned pregnancy and don’t feel ready to parent, so a friend or family member offers to adopt your baby.
+You contact a lawyer or adoption professional and complete what’s called a “kinship adoption” or “family adoption.”
+It seems to be a win-win situation — your relative is prepared to raise a child, you can continue pursuing your goals, and you will still see your child on a regular basis.

-But while kinship adoption may seem ideal on the surface, you may first consider the following factors before giving your child up for adoption to a family member.
+But while kinship adoption may seem ideal on the surface, “giving a baby up” for adoption to a relative can actually have some serious complications.
+You may first consider the following factors before “giving your child up” for adoption to a family member.

-There are many reasons why family adoption may be appealing to you, and under the right circumstances, these arrangements can have positive attributes.
-Some common benefits of relative adoption include:
+Yes — and there are a few reasons why family adoption may be appealing to you.
+Under the right circumstances, these arrangements can have certain benefits.
+Some potential advantages of relative adoption include:

 Potential to parent later: It is a common question for expectant mothers — if a family member adopts your baby, is there a chance to get your child back?
-Whether or not you place your child with a relative, adoption is a permanent decision.
+Whether or not you place your child with a relative, adoption is a permanent decision — “giving a baby up” for adoption to a family member short-term is not an option, because placing a child for adoption permanently terminates your parental rights to that child.
 However, if you feel certain that your situation will improve and you will be ready to parent in the near future, you may be able to arrange a temporary guardianship with a family member.
 This legal guardianship would give your family member temporary custody of your child while you finish your degree, find a more stable living situation, or otherwise prepare to take over the parenting role.

 Less conflict with family: If your family does not support your decision to place your baby with unrelated adoptive parents, you may be able to avoid current conflict by placing within your family.
 However, you should never make your adoption decisions based on what someone else thinks is best; you are the only person who can decide what is best for yourself and your baby.
+There’s a big difference between thinking, “My family wants to adopt my baby” and “I want my family to adopt my baby.”
 Choosing kinship adoption because you feel pressured to do so can lead to greater conflict and resentment later on.

 Disadvantages of Kinship Adoption

-There are several unique challenges that expectant mothers should consider before giving a baby up for adoption to a family member.
-You should carefully consider the following disadvantages before choosing relative adoption:
+“Will a relative adopting my baby cause problems?”
+Sometimes.
+There are several unique challenges that expectant mothers should consider before “giving a baby up” for adoption to a family member.
+You should carefully consider the following disadvantages before learning how to give your child up for adoption to a family member:

 Parenting disagreements: Family adoption is not co-parenting.
 When your baby is legally adopted by new parents, you no longer have parental rights for your child.
 This means that you will have to respect your relative’s parenting style and decisions, even when you disagree.
 This can be difficult for any placing mother, but it may be especially challenging when you are in frequent contact with the adoptive parents.
 These conflicts can damage your relationship with family members, and can also serve as a painful reminder that you do not have the same parent-child relationship with your child that they do.